UK COVID-19 reproduction rate rises to 0.7-1.0

-LONDON (Reuters) - The reproduction rate of the coronavirus in the United Kingdom is now somewhere between 0.7 and 1.0, government scientific advisers said on Friday.
+LONDON (Reuters) - The reproduction rate of the coronavirus in the United Kingdom is now somewhere between 0.7 and 1.0, government scientific advisers said on Friday, a slight rise on figures given last week.

-Last week Prime Minister Boris Johnson said the rate was 0.5 to 0.9.
-The government has said it will keep a close eye on the so-called ‘R’ rate as it looks at how quickly to ease lockdown measures.
+Prime Minister Boris Johnson said last week the rate was 0.5 to 0.9.
+The government has said it will keep a close eye on the so-called ‘R’ rate as it looks at how quickly to ease lockdown measures first introduced in March.

 As the number is below one, the virus is not spreading exponentially, but the rise in the number means that infections are falling more slowly now.

+“This is very much a national average but it is quite likely in the community, across the country ... that R value will be lower,” England’s Deputy Chief Medical Officer Jenny Harries said.

-Just 49 people were admitted to hospital for Covid-19 in London on Thursday.
+Just 49 people were admitted to hospital for Covid-19 in London on Thursday for example, the scientists said.

 Figures from the government published earlier on Friday showed the number of people who have died in the United Kingdom after testing positive was 33,998 by 1600 GMT on Thursday.